 Obtain a Copy of Your Explantation Operative Report – Obtain a copy of the explant operative report for your explant from the explanting plastic surgeon.
 The operative report will explain in detail exactly what the surgeon did during your explant.

-Obtain Warranty Information and Serial Numbers of Your Implants From the Placing Surgeon – Breast implants have serial numbers because they are classed as implanted medical devices.
+Obtain Warranty Information and Serial Numbers of Your Implants From the Placing Surgeon – Breast implants have serial numbers because they are implanted medical devices.
 The serial number is on the breast implant itself and should be recorded in your implanting surgeon’s files.
 Breast implants usually have a warranty of ten years and the manufacturer may cover some expenses of surgery due to a ruptured, leaking or defective implant.
 However, please be aware that you may have to sign away your right to future legal proceedings if you accept warranty reimbursement.
 We suggest getting legal advice to protect your rights before considering signing anything from implant manufacturers.

 Pathology – Discuss pathology with your surgeon, the costs and what you both feel is necessary or not.
-Ideally, if you have textured implants and any symptoms of BIA-ALCL (or even perhaps not) you should be or may want to be tested for BIA-ALCL using a CD-30 test.
+Ideally, if you have textured implants and any symptoms of BIA-ALCL you should be tested for BIA-ALCL using a CD-30 test.
 A CD-30 test will include your surgeon capturing fluid from inside your capsules if it is present and sending the fluid samples and representative pieces of your capsule to pathology to be tested for BIA-ALCL.
 Further, and aside from BIA-ALCL, your capsules and implants should be sent to pathology where the state of your implants should be carefully documented and recorded (are they ruptured, leaking, are there shell or patch defects, are they discoloured or colonized) by the pathologist and your capsules should be carefully examined for textures/silicone which may have leaked or be present in the capsule.
 Then the pathologist will study your capsules and the cells of your capsules noting the tissue types and cell types, cell characteristics and any cell pathologies that may occur in capsule tissue.
 Then, pieces of your capsule should be cultured using sensitive broth cultures to see if any infections grow out that you may need treatment for.
 Bacterial infections grow out sooner than fungal infections.
 Your surgeon will order your pathology and so you need to discuss all of this with him and which of these tests you want and the costs, some of this may be very expensive and even unnecessary depending on your circumstances and what your surgeon sees during explant and so that will be a factor in your decision.
 Whether you get your implants back or not is up to you, some want to see them, if you are pursing legal check with your lawyer about how your implants should be handled in order to preserve your case.